ucsc/site-slugstrong/index.md

   News and information about how the campus moves beyond COVID-19
 ---

-**Banana Slugs—we can’t wait for you to be back on campus this fall.**

-Through the summer, UC Santa Cruz will be resuming more in-person activities to be ready for the start of fall quarter.
+**Banana Slugs—we are so glad you're back!**

-This site is meant to provide everyone in our campus community with crucial information as we resume more in-person research, teaching, and work.
+This site will continue to provide everyone in our campus community with crucial information as we resume more in-person research, teaching, and work.
 Together we are Slug strong.

 *Questions or feedback?
 Please email [publicaffairs@ucsc.edu](mailto:publicaffairs@ucsc.edu).*